Initiatives > Faculty Communities of Teaching Scholars (FaCTS)

-The Faculty Communities of Teaching Scholars (FaCTS) initiative is funded by the Andrew W. Mellon Foundation to support faculty in planning and implementing innovative curriculum and/or pedagogical projects over the course of an academic year.
+From 2009 to 2018, the Faculty Communities of Teaching Scholars (FaCTS) initiative was funded by the Andrew W. Mellon Foundation to support faculty in planning and implementing innovative curriculum and/or pedagogical projects over the course of an academic year.

-The theme of FaCTS for the 2017-2018 academic year is "Making Knowledge Public Using Educational Technology."
+The theme of FaCTS for the 2017-2018 academic year was "Making Knowledge Public Using Educational Technology."

 Making knowledge public for students improves engagement by transitioning the learning process from one perceived as dyadic (instructor-learner) to a process that is community-focused and externalized (instructor-learner-community/public).
 Jay (2010)1 argues that the future of liberal arts education is reliant on two crucial innovations in pedagogy: project-based learning that is implemented in an organized and engaging way and incorporation of technology that conscientiously incorporates digital literacy and community development.
 Increasingly, community engagement through digital learning is envisioned globally as well as locally.
 For example, Wiki Edu has taken the idea of making knowledge public by partnering instructors in higher education with Wikipedia staff and experts to facilitate student contributions to Wikipedia content.
 Students move from writing and creating for the instructor to doing so with an intended audience of all Wikipedia users.
 “Students make the leap from passive learning to an active expression of knowledge.
 They rephrase and revise their understanding as they work.
 They put it into their own words, they make it theirs, and pass it on.
 In the end, they’ve shared real knowledge with the world.
 But they’ve also made that knowledge distinctly their own” (wikiedu.org/changing/students).